moondotx/devSearch/README.md

 # GitHub User Search Application

-GitHub User Search Application

 This React application allows users search for GitHub user profiles by username.
-It displays detailed user information including date ceated, bio, followers, and other profile details.
+It displays detailed user information including date created, bio, followers, and other profile details.
 The app supports light and dark themes for different user preference.

 ## Installation